 The Art of Strategic Framing

 Numbers and charts alone won’t move executives.
-Framing turns data into a decision.
+Framing is what turns data into a decision.
+For example:

 Building Your Storytelling Structure